 After 5 attempts to get this classic shot of Birdwood over Birdwood Lakes, I finally had solid weather.

-Luis texted me Monday night asking about last minute trip to get Joffre before the season ends.
+Last minute trip to get Joffre before the season ends.
 We left Tuesday morning, bivy’d, and climbed Wednesday morning in high winds and full whiteout conditions.
 I left the 4×5 behind to focus on the climb and do my best to keep up with Luis, which turned out to be a good call because of the whiteout conditions!

 After hauling the Ebony up Woolley and Diadem and getting socked in, Wyatt offered to carry his crown graphic up north vic to shoot some handheld 4×5.
 And so he did, and what a glorious endeavour it was.

 Hauled my 4×5 kit up Woolley to get the shot of Alberta I’ve been dreaming about for two years.
 Alas, in typical rockies fashion, forecast fell and Alberta did not show her face.
 Nonetheless, what an amazing day tagging two 11’000ers with Steven and Wyatt.